degauss-org/daymet/README.md

 ## DeGAUSS Details

-The Daymet DeGAUSS package was created by Ben Barrett and Peter Graffy.
+The Daymet DeGAUSS package was created by Ben Barrett and Peter Graffy, with contributions from Erika Rasnick and Luke Rasmussen.
 For detailed documentation on DeGAUSS, including general usage and installation, please see the [DeGAUSS homepage](https://degauss.org).